Withdraw CAA, bring new law after consensus: Mayawati

 “The BSP had been repeatedly urging the Centre to first send the CAB to the Standing Committee, so that it becomes an absolutely correct law," she said.
 Accusing the Centre of stubbornness, she said the Citizenship Amendment Act (CAA) at first glance appears to be divisive and unconstitutional.

-Mayawati accused the BJP and the opposition Congress of playing “dirty politics”.
-"For the past some time, political parties are accusing each other of spreading lies and indulging in dirty politics, in which the BJP and the Congress are ahead of the others,” she said.
+Mayawati accused the BJP and the opposition Congress of playing “dirty politics”, prompting a strong reaction from the ruling party which reminded her that the BSP had supported Manmohan Singh’s Congress government at the Centre.
+"For the past some time, political parties are accusing each other of spreading lies and indulging in dirty politics, in which the BJP and the Congress are ahead of the others,” the BSP chief said.

 “Our party opposed it in both Houses of Parliament," she added.
 The amended law allows an easier route to citizenship for Hindus, Sikhs, Buddhists, Christians, Parsis and Jains who entered India from three neighbouring countries before 2015 after facing religious persecution.
 Muslims don’t figure in the list.